HackYourFuture/Assignments/README.md

 ## Running the exercises

 While working on the exercises you can test-run your code in the usual way, either using the command line (for node-based programs) or by running it in the browser (for browser-based applications).
-As mentioned earlier, in the **JavaScript** module you will be working with node-based programs.
+As mentioned earlier, in the **JavaScript** module you will be working with Node-based programs.

 To run the exercise while in VSCode, first open a VSCode **Integrated Terminal**.
 You can do so from the VSCode menu, by selecting the **Terminal**, **New Terminal** menu commands, or by using the keyboard shortcut as listed in that menu.